Simhadri07/devpad-Pro/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+## 🤖 AI Assistance

+Some parts of **DevPad Pro** — including UI design suggestions, motivational quotes, and README content — were assisted by AI.
+This helped streamline development, improve UX, and craft meaningful documentation.

 ---

 **Enjoy with DevPad Pro!** 🚀